GWR jigsaws

 400 pieces (approx. 26⅝" x 12¼")

 Comparison between the two 400 piece versions shown above serves to demonstrate how differences crept in.
-For some reason the right hand side of one puzzle has been heavily cropped, with most of the hillside greenery and the artist's signature being lost.
-The guide picture also differs, with the second example having a smaller colour image bearing just the name of the puzzle.
+For some reason the right hand side of the first puzzle has been heavily cropped, with most of the hillside greenery and the artist's signature being lost.
+It does however correspond more closely to the guide pictures, so this may have been intentional.
+The guide pictures also differ, with the later example having a smaller colour image bearing just the name of the puzzle.

 PADDINGTON STATION.